jamesrejidls/product-intelligence/README.md

 - **Add background workers** (Celery/RQ) for analysis runs that exceed 30s

 Note: SQLite does not work on ephemeral cloud platforms like Render because the local filesystem gets wiped on every redeploy.
 Switch to Postgres before deploying.

-### Deploying to Render (one-click)

-This repo ships with a `render.yaml` Blueprint for free-tier deployment to Render:

-1. Sign up at [render.com](https://render.com) using GitHub.
-2. In the dashboard, click **+ New → Blueprint**.
-3. Connect this repository.
-Render reads `render.yaml` and provisions both the web service and a free Postgres database.
-4. When prompted, paste your `GEMINI_API_KEY`.
-Other env vars are auto-configured.
-5. Wait 5–8 minutes for the first build.
-You'll get a public URL like `https://product-intelligence-xxxx.onrender.com`.

-**Notes:**
-- Render's free Postgres expires after 90 days.
-Either pay for permanent Postgres, recreate the database, or migrate to a permanent free provider (Neon, Supabase).
-- Render's free web tier sleeps after 15 minutes of inactivity.
-First request after sleep takes 30–60 seconds.
-Use a free uptime monitor (e.g., UptimeRobot pinging `/api/health` every 5 minutes) to keep it warm.
-- Gemini's free API tier has geographic restrictions.
-Use the `oregon` or `frankfurt` Render regions, not `singapore` (Gemini API blocks Singapore data centers as of writing).

 ---